 - Dewy Ward ’34 Alumni Center

-Alumni Recruitment Network gives alumni volunteers opportunities to represent Oberlin and share their experiences with prospective students through college fairs, interviews, admitted student receptions, and more.
+Alumni Recruitment Network gives alumni volunteers opportunities to represent Oberlin at select functions.
+Alumni also and share their experiences with prospective students through college fairs, interviews, admitted student receptions, and more.

 Monday to Friday, 8 a.m. to 5 p.m.

-The Oberlin Conservatory of Music Audio Services office provides recording services for conservatory events including all student and faculty recitals, guest recitals, and individual recording sessions, as well as sound reinforcement and editing.
+The Oberlin Conservatory of Music Audio Services office provides recording services for conservatory events.
+This includes all student and faculty recitals, guest recitals, individual recording sessions, as well as sound reinforcement and editing.